National Tourism Alliance (NTA)

 Education and Training

-The TICT conducts various research projects to assess the stability and growth of the tourism industry.
-Research is done on either a quarterly or yearly basis and is often in conjunction with Tourism Tasmania... more
+The TICT conducts various research projects to assess the stability and growth of the tourism industry. .. more

 Tourism and Forestry Protocol